Puff Pastry Cinnamon Twists

 Working with pastry

-Use a pastry brush to brush the melted butter evenly on the dough (Panel #3 above).
-Sprinkle on the cinnamon sugar and use your hands to press it gently down into the butter (Panel #4).
+Step 2: Use a pastry brush to brush the melted butter evenly on the dough.
+Sprinkle the cinnamon sugar over the butter, and use your hands to gently press it into the puff pastry dough.
+You’ll probably have extra cinnamon sugar, so don’t worry if you don’t use it all.

-Use a sharp knife or pizza cutter to cut three-quarter inch strips (Panel #5).
-Or, you can buy a multiple wheel pastry cutter if you want things perfectly even.
+Step 3: Use a sharp knife or pizza cutter to cut three-quarter inch strips.
+Or, you can buy this multiple wheel pastry cutter if you want things perfectly even.
 You should have about 16 strips.
-Holding the strip steady in one hand and use the other to turn it into twists.
-Press the ends of the twists down onto lined baking sheet so they don’t unroll when baking (Panel #6).

 Recipe FAQs

-You could, although you’d get better results if you freeze the dough for up to 3 to 6 months) and then do the rolling, twisting, and baking when you want to snack on them.
+You could, although you’d get better results if you freeze the puff pastry dough and then do the rolling, twisting, and baking when you want to snack on them.

 Related pastry recipes